-Team Member Name Brief Biography Richard Webb, Richard Webb recently retired as a principal of a 10-12 high school in Boise, Lead Evaluator Idaho.
-Richard Webb has a B.S. degree in math; secondary education from Boise State and a M.Ed. in educational leadership from the University of Idaho.
-Mr. Webb's 34-year career in education included 8 years as a secondary math teacher and 10 years as a high school assistant principal, 8 1⁄2 years as 7-9 junior high principal and 7 1⁄2 years as principal of 10-12 high school.
-He has served on several AdvancED Engagement Reviews in Idaho and recently a systems review in South Carolina and Wyoming Rustan K. Bradshaw Rustan K. Bradshaw is the current superintendent for the North Gem School District, in Bancroft Idaho.
-The superintendent at North Gem serves grades K- 12.
-Superintendent Bradshaw has a master's in education administration and a Bachelor of Science degree in recreation management, physical education with a minor in health, wellness and fitness.
-He has served on several AdvancED Engagement Review Teams and on the AdvancED Leadership Team for several school districts.
+Team Member Name Brief Biography Richard Webb, Lead Evaluator Richard Webb recently retired as a principal of a grades 10-12 high school in Boise, Idaho.
+Rich has a B.S. degree in math; secondary education from Boise State and a M.Ed. in educational leadership from the University of Idaho.
+Rich's 34 year career in education included eight years as a secondary math teacher, 10 years as a high school assistant principal, eight and a half years as a grades 7-9 junior high principal and seven and a half years as principal of a grades 10-12 high school.
+Rich has served on several AdvancED Engagement Reviews in Idaho and recently, systems reviews in South Carolina and Wyoming.
+Rich will be a Lead Evaluator for AdvancED Teams in Idaho.
+Kevin Schultz Kevin Schultz is currently the principal at Sugar-Salem Junior High in Sugar City, Idaho.
+He oversees the curricular and extra-curricular operations of the school, which serves 265 seventh and eighth grade students.
+Additionally, he serves as the district's safety coordinator.
+Mr. Schultz earned both his Bachelor of Arts and his Masters of Education degrees from Idaho State University.
+Mr. Schultz has taught language arts/English in grades 8-12 before becoming a principal.
+He served on two AdvancED Engagement Reviews in 2014.